 2. You are tracking something more bespoke than just projects and tasks

 Does your project involve running through a list of candidates?
 A list of assets to upgrade?
 A bunch of place to visit?
-Then Coda's tables (aka databases) are going to be more flexible than Monday's typical "group > task" hierarchy.
+Then Coda's tables (aka databases) are going to be more flexible than Asana's typical "project > task" hierarchy.
 More on this below.

-But first, let's look at specifically how the flexibility of Coda compares to the rigidity of Monday.
+But first, let's look at specifically how the flexibility of Coda compares to the rigidity of Asana.

-An Example project management feature in Coda vs. Monday
+An Example project management feature in Coda vs. Asana

-Both Coda and Monday allow you to have specific "views" of your task data - for instance, as a Kanban Board, a Timeline (Gantt) or a Calendar.
+Both Coda and Asana allow you to have specific "views" of your task data - for instance, as a Kanban Board, a Timeline (Gantt) or a Calendar.

 In Coda on the other hand, each table (or database) can have a huge variety of views (kanban, timeline / gantt, calendar, graph or chart) and they are created as customizations of your data, totally up to you.
 They don't have to be "toggled back and forth" - you can have as many versions of the truth (your data) you want, at the same time.